Azure/azure-quickstart-templates/couchbase-on-ubuntu/README.md

 - Large Cluster = 5 Nodes of Standard_D14

 The cluster nodes are internal and only accessible on the internal virtual network.
 The cluster can be accessed through a jumpbox.
 ARM Template provides two Jumpbox Options:
-- Ubuntu Linux VM accessible through SSH: Simply ssh into port 22 of any one fo the nodes 10.0.0.X and run /opt/couchbase/bin/couchbase-cli server-list -c nodePrivateIP -u $AdminUsername -p $AdminPassword to see cluster node status)
+- Ubuntu Linux VM accessible through SSH: Simply ssh into port 22 of any one fo the nodes 10.0.0.X and run "/opt/couchbase/bin/couchbase-cli server-list -c nodePrivateIP -u $AdminUsername -p $AdminPassword" to see cluster node status.
-- Windows Server VM through RDP: Simply visit 10.0.0.X:8091 private IPs of nodes to see Couchbase Server web console.
+- Windows Server VM through RDP: Simply visit http://10.0.0.X:8091 private IPs of nodes to see Couchbase Server web console.

 Jumpbox comes with a public IP that allows access from the outside world.
 The assumption for the deployment is, the cluster is going to be provisioned as the back end of a service, and never be exposed to internet directly.
 If you have chosen not to have a jumpbox, you may need to get to the web console through the public internet.
 This isn't the best practice but for simple tests, simply poke a hole with a direct PublicIP to get to port 8091 on any one of the Couchbase Server nodes for the web console to get started.